-The IPv6 Configuration includes the Auto Configuration, IPv6 Address and Gateway.
-The Configured column is used to view or change the IPv6 configuration.
-Fill up the Auto Configuration, IPv6 Address and Gateway for the device.
+The IPv6 Configuration includes Auto Configuration, IPv6 Address and Gateway.
+The configured column is used to view or change the IPv6 configuration.
+Fill out the Auto Configuration, IPv6 Address and Gateway for the device.
 The screens in Figure 4-2-4 & Figure 4-2-5 appear.

-Figure 4-2-4 IPv6 Address Setting page screenshot
+Figure 4-2-4 IPv6 Address Setting Page Screenshot

 Object Description Auto Configuration Enable IPv6 auto-configuration by checking this box.
-If fails, the configured IPv6 address is zero.
-The router may delay responding to a router solicitation for a few seconds, the total time needed to complete auto-configuration can be significantly longer.
+If it fails, the configured IPv6 address is zero.
+The router may delay responding to a router solicitation for a few seconds; the total time needed to complete auto-configuration can be significantly longer.
 IPv6 Address Provide the IPv6 address of this switch.
-IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separates each field (:).
+IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
 For example, 'fe80::215:c5ff:fe03:4dc7'.
 The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can only appear once.
-It also used a following legally IPv4 address.
-For example, '::192.1.2.34'.
+It also uses the following legally IPv4 address.
+For example, ':192.1.2.34'.
 Provide the IPv6 Prefix of this switch.
 The allowed range is 1 through 128.

 Gateway Provide the IPv6 gateway address of this switch.
-IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separates each field (:).
+IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
 For example, 'fe80::215:c5ff:fe03:4dc7'.
-The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can only appear once.
-It also used a following legally IPv4 address.
-For example, '::192.1.2.34'.
 DHCPv6 Client To enable this Managed Switch to accept a configuration from a Dynamic Host Configuration Protocol version 6 (DHCPv6) server.
 By default, the Managed Switch does not perform DHCPv6 client actions.
 DHCPv6 clients request the delegation of long-lived prefixes that they can push to individual local hosts.

-Figure 4-2-5 IPv6 Information page screenshot
+Figure 4-2-5 IPv6 Information Page Screenshot

-Object Description Auto Configuration Display the current auto configuration state.
-IPv6 In Use Address Display the current IPv6 in-use address IPv6 In Use Router Display the current in-use gateway IPv6 Static Address Display the current IPv6 static address IPv6 Static Router Display the current IPv6 static gateway DHCPv6 Client Display the current DHCPv6 client status.
+Object Description Auto Configuration Display the current auto configuration state IPv6 In Use Address Display the current IPv6 in-use address IPv6 In Use Router Display the current in-use gateway IPv6 Static Address Display the current IPv6 static address IPv6 Static Router Display the current IPv6 static gateway DHCPv6 Client Display the current DHCPv6 client status